aturcotte/exquires/docs/usage.rst

     $ exquires-report --file my_file

-where ``my_file`` is the file you wish to write the data to.
+where :file:`my_file` is the file you wish to write the data to.

-When producing tables, ``exquires-report`` will display 4 digits by default.
+When producing tables, :program:`exquires-report` will display 4 digits by default.
 You can select any number of digits between 1 and 16.
 For example, you can change the number of digits to to 6 using:

 .. code-block:: console